'Revolution is a drama perhaps more than a history, and its pathos is a condition as imperious as its authenticity.'

 Auguste Blanqui 1871

 ‘...
 And this is what separates Goodger’s paintings from the Commune photographs.
 For where the photographs hold on to their subjects, isolating them as individuals and trapping them forever in a moment of impossible time, Goodger lets them go, releasing them back into the flux and flow of the Atomic ocean in which everything is interconnected and the physical separation imposed by time and space dissolves...’

 Rev. Dr. Richard Davey Essay to accompany Steph Goodger’s exhibition, Les Peuples Figurants / History’s Extras at Cornerstone Gallery, Liverpool Hope University, January-February 2018

-Articles of War is a painting (two paintings actually) inspired by a curiosity cabinet, la Vitrine de l’Année Terrible, which resides at, le Musée d'art et d'histoire de Saint-Denis.
+Articles of War is a painting inspired by a curiosity cabinet, La Vitrine de l’Année Terrible, which resides at, le Musée d'art et d'histoire de Saint-Denis.